2-alchemists/krossboard-docs/content/docs/overview-concepts-features.md

 ## Simple integration yet robust tool
 Krossboard brings original concepts built in a *robust tool with an easy-to-integrate architecture*:

-* **Deploy in minutes, once for multiple clusters**:
+* **Deploy in minutes, for multiple clusters**:
-    Krossboard is an integrated tool easily deployable.
-Currently deployed from cloud providers' marketplaces, it's supported on Amazon EKS, Google GKE and Microsoft AKS.
+    Krossboard is an integrated and easily deployable tool.
+It's specifically tailored to run against managed Kubernetes on Amazon EKS, Google GKE and Microsoft AKS.
+It's currently released through cloud images for the supported cloud provider.
 Once installed, Krossboard automates the discovery of your Kubernetes clusters and centralizes the analytics of their usage at a single place.
 * **Consistent analytics**:
     For each cluster, Krossboard regularly collects instantaneous usage metrics.
 Those metrics are then aggregated and consolidated over time, to produce, short-term (hourly), mid-term (daily) and long-term (monthly) analytics perspectives that cover periods up to a year.
 * **Efficient Visualization at a central place**: